AdvancedBiomeasurementsResearchGroup/SampleTrackeR/README.md

 ### Description outputs

+The output of `SampleTrackeR` is a list with four different objects.

   +  `out$tab1` a data frame containing a summary of the sample identification based on majority STMs.

   +  `out$plot1` a ggplot2 object visualizing of the sample identification.

-`out$tab2`, a data frame containing a summary of between-sample carry-over based on minority STMs.
+  +  `out$tab2`, a data frame containing a summary of between-sample carry-over based on minority STMs.

-`out$plot2`, a ggplot2 object visualizing the output of the between-sample carry-over.
+  +  `out$plot2`, a ggplot2 object visualizing the output of the between-sample carry-over.

 ###  Terminology